80b/DBioTagChecker/README.md

 # How to install?
 Step 1) Clone the repository

-Step 2) Run "run.sh" or "runBetaRelease.sh". (for windows run "run.bat" or "runBetaRelease.bat"
+Step 2) Run "run.sh" or "runBetaRelease.sh". (for windows run "run.bat" or "runBetaRelease.bat" located in the folder "Batch Startup")